kbr/fritzconnection/docs/sources/getting_started.rst

 Getting Started
 ===============

 Technically the communication with the Fritz!Box works by UPnP using SCPD and SOAP for information transfer which is based on the TR-064 protocol.
-The TR-064 protocol uses the concepts of ``services`` and ``actions``.
+The TR-064 protocol uses the concept of ``services`` and ``actions``.
 A service is a collection of actions for a given topic like WLAN-connections, registered hosts, phone calls, home-automation tasks and so on.
+And an action can have optional ``arguments`` for sending and receiving data.

 The documentation about all services and actions is available from the vendor AVM (see `Further Reading <further_reading.html>`_).

 FritzConnection manages the inspection of a given Fritz!Box and can access all available services and corresponding actions.
-For some services it is required to provide the user-password for the box.
+For some services it is required to provide the username and the password.
 The set of available services and actions may vary by router models and the installed Fritz!OS version.

-The installation of fritzconnection (using pip) will also install a command line tool for the Fritz!Box API-inspection.
-The next sections will give an introduction to this command line tool and how to write modules on top of fritzconnection.
+The installation of fritzconnection (using pip) also installs some command line tools.
+The next sections will give an introduction to use one of the command line tools to inspect the Fritz!Box-API and how to write modules on top of fritzconnection.

 .. note::
     To use the TR-064 interface of the Fritz!Box, the settings for `Allow access for applications` and `Transmit status information over UPnP` in the `Home Network` -> `Network` -> `Network Settings` menu have to be activated.